tbwilkie/ActiveDirectoryHomeLab/README.md

  ### [YouTube Demonstration](https://youtu.be/yPUKnArW0NQ)

 <h2>Description</h2>
-Project consists of creating a virtual network in VMWare Workstation that consists of an Active Directory Domain Server with DHCP and remote access for domain connected devices, and a Windows 10 virtual machine.
-Utilizing PowerShell and a script, I add new users in bulk to active directory with ease.
-Then I demonstrate how a new user with their account credentials can then access a domian connected device, in this case our Windows 10 virtual machine.
+This project involves creating a virtual network in VMware Workstation that includes an Active Directory Domain Controller configured with DHCP and remote access, along with a Windows 10 virtual machine.
+Using PowerShell scripts, I automate the bulk creation of user accounts in Active Directory.
+I then demonstrate how a newly created user can successfully authenticate and log in to a domain-joined device (specifically, the Windows 10 virtual machine) using their assigned credentials.
 <br />